 This summary highlights selected information contained elsewhere in this prospectus and does not contain all of the information you need to consider in making your investment decision.
 You should read this entire prospectus carefully.
-Except as otherwise noted, all information in this prospectus assumes no exercise by the underwriters of the over-allotment options.

 For convenience in this prospectus, "L-3 Holdings" refers to L-3 Communications Holdings, Inc. and "L-3 Communications" refers to L-3 Communications Corporation, a wholly-owned operating subsidiary of L-3 Holdings.
 "L-3," "we," "us" and "our" refer to L-3 Holdings and its subsidiaries, including L-3 Communications, except where the content otherwise requires.
 "Predecessor company" refers to the ten initial business units we purchased from Lockheed Martin Corporation in 1997.